jmeade11/crashcourse/labs/README.md

 Probably bad for you, but who cares.
 MMMMMM COOKIES!!!! nom nom nom

+Recipe Source

-So, in case you didn't know, your grandma didn't actually make this recipe, it was altered from Open Source Recipe "http://www.opensourcefood.com/people/Amanori/recipes/mamas-recipe-the-best-chocolate-chip-cookies" so let's make sure to give credit where credit is due and add a link from your page.
+** So, in case you didn't know, your grandma didn't actually make this recipe, it was altered from Open Source Recipe "http://www.opensourcefood.com/people/Amanori/recipes/mamas-recipe-the-best-chocolate-chip-cookies" so let's make sure to give credit where credit is due and add a link to the original source using the Recipe Source text as the link text.

 ## LAB 2: CSS BASICS
 Instructions: